VH-TAP. Convair 240-5. c/n D42.

 Departed Melbourne (Essendon) on the ferry flight to Pakistan - June 23, 1956

-Sold to Fokker NV as a trade-in on Friendship - October 17, 1959
+Sold to Fokker NV as a trade-in on a Friendship - October 17, 1959

 Entered onto the Dutch Aircraft Register as PH-NHZ - ?